juggie/aa-proxy-rs/README.md

    - **Raspberry Pi Zero W** and **Raspberry Pi Zero 2 W**: Use the second micro-USB port labeled "USB" (not the one labeled "PWR").
    - **Raspberry Pi 3 A+**: Use the only USB-A port with a USB-A to USB-A cable.
    - **Raspberry Pi 4**: Use the USB-C port normally used to power the board.
-3. Open Bluetooth settings on your phone and pair with the new device named `aa-proxy-rs-*` or `AndroidAuto-*`.
+3. Open Bluetooth settings on your phone and pair with the new device named `aa-proxy-*`.
 4. After pairing, your phone should automatically connect via Wi-Fi, and the dongle will connect to the head unit via USB, starting Android Auto on the car screen.

 From the next time onward, the system should automatically connect to your phone and start Android Auto without additional steps.